techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 I actively encourage a growth mindset (Can do!), valuing the journey of learning and improvement over the final outcome.
 I see issues and missteps as learning opportunities.
 While I hold high expectations for growth, I will not fault someone for trying.
 I will stay objective and promise to ask your point of view before finding solutions together.
 I prioritize impact and genuine effort over perfection, especially when navigating uncertainty.
 I will always consider the contexts behind any result.

+I value team players who engage in healthy, professional conflict.
+And I believe each of you brings strengths I don’t have.
+Leadership is collaborative, and I’m committed to growing alongside you.

+## Short version
+My core leadership philosophy is open communication and creating a space where everyone can ask questions and know exactly where I stand.
+I’ll make mistakes and won’t always have all the answers, but I’ll be honest and take feedback seriously.

+I believe in a strong growth mindset.
+Missteps are learning opportunities, not failures.
+I care about impact, effort, and context -- not perfection.
+I’ll always ask for your perspective before we find solutions together.

-I value team players who are willing to engage in healthy, professional conflict.
-And, I believe that everyone is superior to me in some ways; no single leader can fully see or unlock someone's potentail alone.
-It's a collaborative effort, and I'm commited to growing alongside you.
+I value team players who engage in healthy, professional conflict.
+I believe my team brings strengths I don’t have.
+Leadership is collaborative, and I’m committed to growing alongside you.

 ## My answers to [first 1:1 questions](https://larahogan.me/blog/first-one-on-one-questions/)

 These will be scattered in the conversation during our 1:1 and it will be a dialog to get to know each other.
 I can start with "I'll ask some cheesy questions so that we can get to know each other better and I can support you better."

 Below are my own answers that I'll share with my own boss so that he understands me better as well.

 ### Grumpiness
 What makes you grumpy?